martyn/martyn/README.md

 # Hi there 👋

 Welcome to my profile, where I code, create, and collaborate.
-I'm a full stack engineer, a technology optimist, and a cryptocurrency enthusiast.
+I'm a full stack engineer, a technology optimist, and an AI enthusiast.
 Here you can find my articles, open source work, products, and consulting information. 👨 💻

 ## About me: 🙋
 * 🚀 I help startups and businesses launch their ideas and scale their products.